B3.Syntax Summary

 Syntax: RNA:ELSE blank+ group

-group by group and handle else branche on WHEN or EACH with the same group.
+group by group and handle else branch on WHEN or EACH with the same group.

-• If EACH, it means the loop body is never executed (e.g. no elements)
+EACH, it means the loop body is never executed (e.g. no elements) EACH-ELSEhas the same semantics aspebble, is different from python'sfor-else

 B3.G.RNA:DONE Stop Executing